Saiwilan/MiBox-Linux/README.md

 take a toothpick and insert it into headphone jack and press and hold the button inside it to boot from pendrive

 for those boxes who dont have a button inside headphone jack you may have a button inside the box named reset button or a tiny hole to pick or may have different grounding pins on mb (google it).

+# What works and what dosen't

+### Major Not Working :

+- Bluetooth
+- Audio (works with TV’s and monitors with inbuilt speakers)
+- Headphone jack
+- system freezes after an hour or so even when on idle (may be in only my case but for info )
+- internal storage not accessible in pendrive boot
+- manjaro is slow but has some useful apps compared to armbian
+- Dont even dream of gaming on it.

+### Major working :

+- WIFI
+- Youtube/streaming works
+- and pretty much

+### Usability :

+As for armbian its unexpectedly fast considering my 10 year old pendrive and lightweight as it has xfce de.
+As for apps you have a least amount of apps and does not even come with Libre office but its smooth anyways.

+As for manjaro its a little bit slow but usable and comes with Libre office pre installed.

+### Use cases :

+- basic typing, word processing and data entry.
+- surfing internet
+- learning linux
+- a cheap server
+- personal portable cpu kinda
+- small media box